 1. Go to https://icisremote.ad.ic.ac.uk/hrselfservice and enter your College username and password

 Alternatively, if you normally use ICIS you can simply log in as usual and select My Details in the navigator window.
 If you have any problems accessing self service please contact the ICT Service Desk.

 For further information on accessing self service and frequently asked questions, please go to our Self Service webpage.

 If you wish to, or can only provide information using a form, you can print a Disability Disclosure form .

-Staff who would like to discuss any issues in relation to their health or who need support, either now or in the future, should contact their local HR team, the College's Equality and Diversity Unit or Occupational health.
-More general comments in relation to the College's approach to equality, inclusion and diversity should be directed to the deputy director of HR, Kim Everitt on firstname.lastname@example.org.
+Staff who would like to discuss any issues in relation to their health or who need support, either now or in the future, should contact their local HR team, the College's Equality, Diversity and Inclusion Centre or Occupational health.
+More general comments in relation to the College's approach to equality, inclusion and diversity should be directed to the Deputy Director, Organisational Development and Inculsion, Susan Littleson on firstname.lastname@example.org.